 Jayne began playing the euphonium at the age of 9 whilst at school in Newham, East London and soon after joined the National Youth Brass Band quickly progressing onto principal euphonium.
 She moved onto trombone aged 16 and in 1991 entered the Royal College of Music studying with Peter Bassano and Lindsay Shilling.
 Whilst at college Jayne was the recipient of several awards including the Countess of Munster Trust and the Queen Elizabeth, the Queen Mother Award before graduating in 1996 with a BMus degree and an ARCM diploma.

-When not playing the trombone Jayne is an accomplished brass band conductor and is Musical Director of East London Brass and Soham Comrades Band.
+When not playing the trombone Jayne is much in demand as a brass band conductor and trainer.
+She is Musical Director of East London Brass and has coached the trombone section for the National Youth Brass Band of Wales and the National Children's Brass Band.

 Helen is Principal Trombone of the BBC Symphony Orchestra and is a member of the Chamber Orchestra of Europe.
 She is a regular guest principal with the Britten Sinfonia, Scottish Chamber Orchestra and Royal Northern Sinfonia and has worked with many of the UK's symphony and opera orchestras.